In this hands-on review, we’ll take a look at Amberjack’s inaugural shoe, The Originals.

 Finally, holding Amberjack to a higher standard, they don’t offer sizes smaller than 8s or bigger than 13s.

 Amberjack is an impressive company.
-James Seuss, the former Cole Haan CEO who oversaw the Nike merger, was also involved.
-Between Seuss and Kraljevich, it’s as if John Peters Avenger-assembled the shoe industry.
+James Seuss, the former Cole Haan CEO who oversaw the Nike merger, was involved in its inception.

 It’s therefore no surprise that their sustainability claims are more than just greenwashing, and that The Originals are so well-designed.